makersacademy/airport_challenge/README_D_version.md

 Test 6) Finally we want to 'prevent' the 'plane' from a 'take_off' while the 'conditions' 'stormy' == true.
 So we write a feature test for this. it fails as the plane can still take off when the 'weather_condition' is set to 'stormy' so we create our unit test.
 We expect an error to be 'raised' when the 'weather' is 'stormy' thus preventing the 'take_off' of any plane we write this test and get a failure indicating that no error was 'raised'.
 Now its time to enter the green phase and right a code that satisfies this test.
 A fail RuntimeError is written with a custom message to indicate the problem more clearly for the user and the test is subsequentlly passed and refactored.

 End User Story 3

 ---
 ---

+# User story 4

+---

+As an air traffic controller
+To ensure safety
+I want to prevent landing when weather is stormy

+---

+Air Traffic controller should 'prevent' 'land' when 'weather' == 'stormy'.
+__Therefore__
+Should reuse method 'weather_condition' if the 'weather_condition' evaluates as 'stormy' 'airport' should raise an error and fail to run 'land'

+## Feature test 1
+load './lib/airtraffic_controller.rb' <br />
+luton = Airport.new <br />
+luton.weather_condition('stormy')<br />
+slingsby_firefly = Plane.new <br />
+luton.land(slingsby_firefly) <br />
+Expect this to return RuntimeError 'Stormy weather all flights diverted!'

+---

+Test 1) In this instance we would like to maintain code functionality.
+We already have a working a re-usable 'weather_condition' and 'prevent' method both of which can be applied in the same way as they were to out 'take_off' method.
+So we repeat the steps.
+We start by creating our IRB test only ammending our expected error as we don't want our planes landing.
+We run our test and we can still land our planes during 'stormy' 'weather'.
+So we next write our failing test for the spec file.
+We run our tests and they provide us with the same expected error.
+We write our passing code and test it, it passes and we can refactor

+End User Story 4

+---
+---